OUR PROGRAMS and ACTIVITIES

 Any active, registered Scout in a Queens unit can apply for financial assistance to go to Ten Mile River Scout Camp.
 Our campership committee will review applications to detrermine if a campership can be awarded and if so, the amount to be awarded.

 One of the founding principles of our organization is to help Scouts from Queens to be able to afford at least one week away at the council summer camp, Ten Mile River.
 We coordinate with the Greater New York Council to review the applications of those requesting financial aid.
 We use the applications sent into GNYC to make our selections.
 Our criteria is the same as that of Council.
 We have a tiered system based on the applicant’s reported financial information, to determine the amount of the campership awarded.
 Since our inception in 1986, we have awarded more than 1300 camperships for TMR (and more recently include Alpine’s Cub World).
 Many of these Scouts may not have been able to get the camping experience, if not for the camperships we offered them.
-More than 95% of all funds raised go to our campership fund.

 Check out the Heritage Society Page for further details and inductee Honor Roll List